the power of b2b storytelling

 - You build and strengthen customer relationships.

-Apply b2b storytelling
+apply b2b storytelling

 example: Google

-leveraging archetypes for b2b storytelling
+using archetypes for b2b storytelling

 Now that you have an idea of what archetypes are and what they can do for your organization, let me introduce the 12 archetypes to you.